Growing Up Golem: How I Survived My Mother, Brooklyn, and Some Really Bad Dates is a magical realist memoir by Donna Minkowitz from Magnus Books.

 A: Anything the mother wants.
 Including, eventually, becoming a radical queer reporter for the Village Voice.
 (Yes, the mother is a queer-positive leftist.)

-But unfortunately, golems are not made for self-actualization, their own enjoyment, or any ability to connect with others, and although Donna desperately wants to have relationships with real human women, she can’t.
+But unfortunately, golems are not made for self-actualization or the ability to connect with others, and although Donna desperately wants to have relationships with real human women, she can’t.
 How the hell can she become human?

 In Growing Up Golem, Donna Minkowitz becomes a golem who breaks the mold.